 All oppression is rooted in the same system of domination.
 This system itself is very resilient and works to divide us along the lines of class, race, gender, to name a few.
 It is effective as we are socialised to accept oppressions as normal.
 Our privileges are invisible to us.
 And oppressive tools are used even by oppressed people.

 Therefore, when we advocate for the liberation of one, we need to work for the liberation of all and actively dismantle the whole system, within ourselves, our movements and the world around us.

-Activism should be violence-free.
-Violence is defined to include any form of violence (physical, psychological, sexual) to any sentient being.
+We don't need to harm humans to get our message across.
 Instead of using violent imagery or messages, we can focus on core messages (animals are not property and should not be used by humans, animals are somebodies not somethings, etc).